What Is Malware and What Does It Do?

 Malware stands for “malicious software” and is software designed with the intent to harm or destroy computer systems and programs.
 The software gets developed by cybercriminals who are known as hackers.

 Hackers use malware attacks to steal data.
-Malware can sneak into your computer and look for sensitive information, like banking accounts and credit card numbers.
+Malware can sneak into your computer and look for sensitive personal information, like banking accounts and credit card numbers.
 Cybercriminals can use this information to steal your identity and make purchases in your name or steal the money from your account.

 Malware can also spread through computer networks where numerous devices are connected.
 When it does, it wreaks havoc by halting programs, stealing mass amounts of data, and sometimes holding systems hostage until a ransom gets paid.